rwblickhan/astro-rwblickhan.org/src/content/misc/pattern-language.md

 Working fast means you can get more done per unit time.
 But as James Somers points out in his essay, there’s two other benefits to working fast:

-1. You lower the activation energy of starting a new project — you’re less likely to start a project if you think it will take a long time.
+1. You lower the activation energy of starting a new project — you’re more likely to start a project if you think it will be quick and effortless.
 2. Because you can get more done in the same time, you get more [deliberate practice](https://rwblickhan.org/misc/pattern-language/#deliberate-practice).